People's Liberation Army Aerospace Force

-The People's Liberation Army Aerospace Force (中国人民解放军军事航天部队 (Zhōngguó rénmín jiěfàngjūn jūnshì hángtiān bùduì, China people liberation army military space arm)) is an arm of the People's Liberation Army.
+The People's Liberation Army Aerospace Force (PLAASF, 中国人民解放军军事航天部队) is the space service branch of the People's Liberation Army.
 It was established on 19 April 2024.
-It is one of two independent space forces in the world.
+It is one of two independent space forces in the world, along with the United States Space Force.

+The PLAASF operates China's four spaceports: Jiuquan, Taiyuan, Wenchang, and Xichang, which launch all civilian and military payloads as well as China's crewed flights.
+Satellites are communicated with via ground centers in Beijing, Jiangyin, and Xi'an.
+The force commands China's Astronaut Corps and operates its Astronaut Center.

+The PLAASF operates China's military satellites, an estimated 245 as of 2024.
+These include 115 reconnaissance satellites, 81 signals intelligence satellites, 45 for the BeiDou system of satellite navigation, 12 military communications satellites, and three early warning satellites for ballistic missile launches.
+China also operates the reusable experimental spacecraft which is a robotic spaceplane.
+China conducted one destructive anti-satellite weapon test in 2007, using an SC-19 missile.

+The force operates Lop Nur Nuclear Test Base, the only nuclear test site of China's nuclear weapons program, and other research centers including for aerodynamics in Mianyang, for metrology and astronomy in Luoyang, and for telemetry in Beijing.

+In 2024, the People's Liberation Army Strategic Support Force was separated into the Aerospace Force, as well as the Cyberspace Force and Information Support Force.

 History

 The PLA Aerospace Force was established on 19 April 2024, taking control of aerospace units and assets from the simultaneously disestablished Strategic Support Force.
 The PLAASF consolidates all the PLA's space-based C4ISR systems, as well as administering all the existing launch sites, and all other military satellites and space assets.

 The China Daily referred to it as the People's Liberation Army Space Force before its official English name was released.

 Organization

 The PLAASF is headquartered in the Haidian District of Beijing.